Razorback Transit: Yellow route

 The Yellow route begins at Union Station and runs south to stop ar Brough Commons.
 The bus next descends the steep hill and stops at Pomfret Hall.
 It follows Stadium Drive before turning left onto Meadow Street and making stops at the HPER and at the Razorback Road intersection.
 The Yellow route follows Razorback Road north, stopping at Lot 44/Razorback Stadium and before entering the Reid Hall parking lot.
 The yellow bus makes stops at Reid Hall and Hotz Hall before turning right onto Garland Avenue heading south.
 It makes its final stop at the Pat Walker Health Center before returning to Union Station.

 Special routes

 Two special routes, Gold and Silver, are run on Razorbacks football home gamedays.
 Both routes serve to connect fans who park in the scholarship lots to Razorback Stadium.
 These buses are allowed to run along the main streets of campus prior to the game which are blocked to ordinary traffic.

+Fixed route ridership

+The ridership statistics shown here are of fixed route services only and do not include demand response services.